agile planning

 5. Plan Daily stand-ups

-Again, if you’re using Scrum, this will be your daily Stand-up or daily Scrum meeting.
+Again, if you’re using Scrum framework, this will be your daily Stand-up or daily Scrum meeting.

 Led by the Scrum Master, you’ll meet for 15 minutes to discuss what’s happening that day and any roadblocks you have.